hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 <a name="kensington"></a>
 ### 12. Kensington

-* Architecture (including postcard classics): Parliament Square Garden with views of Big Ben, Palace of Westminster and Westminster Abbey, [beautiful mews](https://secretldn.com/prettiest-mews-london/), Marble Arch and Wellington Arch, Royal Albert Hall, 15 Gloucester Road, St Columba's Church Of Scotland, etc.
+* Architecture (including postcard classics): Parliament Square Garden with views of Big Ben, Palace of Westminster and Westminster Abbey; United Nations Green surrounded by different architectural styles, [beautiful mews](https://secretldn.com/prettiest-mews-london/), Marble Arch and Wellington Arch, Royal Albert Hall, 15 Gloucester Road, St Columba's Church Of Scotland, etc.
 * 55 Broadway - London’s first skyscraper, an art-deco "cathedral to modernity" completed in 1929.
 * Book a tour to see the inside of the [Big Ben Tower](https://www.parliament.uk/visiting/visiting-and-tours/big-ben-tour/) way in advance.
 It is not cheap, but very much worth it.
 Arrive early for an airport-style security check.
 For me, nothing compares to the thrill of seeing London through the clock face of Big Ben, but objectively [Palace of Westminster Audio Tour](https://tickets.parliament.uk/content/ticket-options) is also great.
 Audio Tour is great, it is cheaper than a Guided Tour, and it has no time limit so you can spend many hours exploring.
 * Westminster Cathedral - an architectural gem that should be much more famous.
 Their handy [online calendar](https://westminstercathedral.org.uk/spiritual-life/mass-divine-office/) allows you to pick a time to visit that doesn't clash with religious services.
+* [Supreme Court](https://www.supremecourt.uk/visit-the-court/plan-your-visit) - a beautiful building, small exhibitions and a chance to attend a court hearing.
+Free.
 * London's beautiful parks - St James's Park, Green Park, Hyde Park.
 Hyde Park Rose Garden when roses are in bloom, St James's Park for daffodils in spring.
 Don't miss the [Serpentine Gallery](https://www.serpentinegalleries.org/whats-on/) in Hyde park - two building on either side of the Serpentine Bridge.
 * [Japan House London](https://www.japanhouselondon.uk/whats-on/) - free exhibitions and events.
 * Onion Garden - an unlikely place to stumble upon.